-As part of the EcoLogistics project, ICLEI is organizing the webinar:
+As part of the EcoLogistics project, ICLEI organized the webinar:

 Good practices for low carbon freight in Asian cities

-The webinar will discuss different ways for cities to reduce GHG emissions, air pollution and other negative externalities within their urban areas while continuing to deliver urban freight effectively.
-It will provide an overview of good practices of sustainable urban freight in cities across the globe, with a special emphasis on Asian cities.
-Examples will spread from last-mile solutions to collaborative practices and governance, including topics such as land use and policy planning, construction restrictions, urban consolidation centers, night-time deliveries and low-emission zones.
+The webinar discussed different ways for cities to reduce GHG emissions, air pollution and other negative externalities within their urban areas while continuing to deliver urban freight effectively.
+It provided an overview of good practices of sustainable urban freight in cities across the globe, with a special emphasis on Asian cities.

 Boyong Wang is the Strategic Partnerships Director of Smart Freight Centre.
 He previously worked as Senior Project Manager for Swiss Development and Cooperation Agency (SDC) in China working on low carbon city development, and managed EU FP7 projects on carbon awareness within the transport sector.
 Graduated from Johns Hopkins University School of Advanced International Studies in Bologna and Washington DC, Mr. Wang returned to China in 2003 and has since developed into an experienced project manager working for EU China cooperation projects and international development institutions.
 He managed EU China Village Governance Project, EU China Information Society Project and EU Asia Business Roaming Project from 2003 until 2013 before joining SFC.
 He has extensive experience in collaborating with government agencies and building up cooperation amongst cross sector stakeholders.